Two Two: Must-try Korean Fried Chicken Restaurant in Seoul

 The Korean version is primarily set apart by the way they’re cooked, seasoned, and flavored.

-Two Two or 둘둘치킨 is a great recommendation for those who wish to try Korean fried chicken or satisfy their KFC craving.
+Two Two Fried Chicken or 둘둘치킨 is a great restaurant recommendation for those who wish to try Korean fried chicken in Seoul.

 You’ll find a Two Two branch in Myeongdong and Gangnam, among others.
 Addresses are listed below.